-New dog owners often begin with a clear plan for how they will raise their dog.
-This usually involves setting a strict routine, beginning training from the very first day, and deciding that the dog will not be allowed on the furniture, especially the bed.
-However, once the dog comes home and everyday life sets in, these carefully made plans often begin to shift.
+Many new dog owners start with a clear plan for raising their dog.
+They often set a strict routine, begin training from day one, and decide not to allow the dog on furniture, especially the bed.
+However, those plans can quickly change once the dog comes home and daily life begins.

 When a young dog or puppy spends its first nights in a new home, the experience can be confusing and stressful.
 Being separated from their mother and siblings is a major change, and it is common for puppies to cry, whine, or become restless at night.
 This adjustment period often affects owners as well, leaving them exhausted and sleep-deprived.